Side Table DIY

 Step 5.
 Add your handles!
 I changed my handles to clear crystal glass ones.
 And you’re done.

 The Chalk Paint and the Multi Surface Sealant were both from amazon.
 I ended up accidentally getting a really small size of the chalk paint.
 (A result of me not reading the sizes properly.)
 But to my surprise, I didn’t even get halfway through the pot of paint!
 And now I can use it on something else!

-This was my first time painting onto the wood of furniture so I had to do quite a bit of research.
 I used Shabby Chic Chalk Based Paint on my side table.
 Depending on what type of paint you end up using, make sure to research the best way to prep your furniture and apply the paint.
 I used the guidelines on the back of the paint pot to help guide with the best way to paint it.